 How will I know if I am selected for verification?

 If selected for verification, there will be an asterisk (*) next to your Expected Family Contribution (EFC) figure on your Student Aid Report (SAR).
-Students selected for verification will also receive an email from the Office of Scholarships and Financial Aid identifying what documentation will be required before a financial aid award is made.
+Students selected for verification will also receive an e-mail from the Office of Scholarships and Financial Aid identifying what documentation will be required before a financial aid award is made.
 Students may also be selected for verification by the Office of Scholarships Financial Aid.

 Where do I send my documents?

 All forms and supporting documentation must be submitted to the Office of Scholarships and Financial Aid.
 Failure to submit the requested documents will result in a delay of your financial aid.
-Questions regarding the verification process should be directed to the Office of Scholarships and Financial Aid at (828) 327-7000 extension 4860.

 If I am selected for verification, what do I need to do?

 Verification will be completed when all required information is received by the Office of Scholarships and Financial Aid.
-Financial aid will not be awarded until all submitted documentation has been verified by the Office of Scholarships and Financial Aid Office, and the U.S. Department of Education has received and process any changes to the latest FAFSA data.
-If the Office of Scholarships and Financial Aid makes corrections to your FAFSA, you will be notified by email.
+Financial aid will not be awarded until all submitted documentation has been verified by the Office of Scholarships and Financial Aid Office, and the U.S. Department of Education has received and processed any changes to the latest FAFSA data.
+If the Office of Scholarships and Financial Aid makes corrections to your FAFSA, you will be notified by e-mail.